Licenser/jsxd/README.md

 delete/2
 --------
-This function simply deletes data from an object
+This function simply deletes data from a¯n object

 update/3
 -------------
-Updating works the same as setting data with the difference that instead of a new value a funciton is defined.
+Updating works the same as setting data with the difference that instead of a new value a function is defined.
 You can add a default value that gets set if the key is not found otherwise the object is returned unchanged.

 ```erlang
 [{<<"a">>, 1}, {<<"b">>, [10, 21, 30]}] = jsxd:update([<<"b">>, 1], fun(X) -> X+1 end, [{<<"a">>, 1}, {<<"b">>, [10, 20, 30]}]).